top of page

 than happy but uncertain.

-So when you dream bigger, rest more, speak up, try something new, set a boundary, or grow beyond old limits, the brain panics a little.
+So when you dream bigger, rest more, speak up, try something new, set boundaries, change habits, or grow beyond old patterns, the brain panics a little, nervous system interprets it as danger.

 It sends you mental lies disguised as: